raphaelsty/ckb/README.md

 <p align=center>Contextual Knowledge Bases</p>

 ---

 [![Build Status](https://travis-ci.com/raphaelsty/ckb.svg?branch=main)](https://travis-ci.com/raphaelsty/ckb)[![Coverage Status](https://coveralls.io/repos/github/raphaelsty/ckb/badge.svg?branch=main)](https://coveralls.io/github/raphaelsty/ckb?branch=main)

-This is an informal implementation of the model focusing on the link prediction task [Inductive Entity Representations from Text via Link Prediction](https://arxiv.org/abs/2010.03496) which is mainly an ablation study of [KEPLER: A Unified Model for Knowledge Embedding and Pre-trained Language Representation](https://arxiv.org/abs/1911.06136).
-This tool is based on the library [MKB](https://github.com/raphaelsty/mkb).
-CKB is designed to be compatible with HuggingFace's models.
+CKB is an informal implementation of the model focusing on the link prediction task [Inductive Entity Representations from Text via Link Prediction](https://arxiv.org/abs/2010.03496).

+This tool allows to train transformers i.e. Bert (and all his friends) to build embeddings of the entities of a knowledge graph.

 The CKB library is dedicated to knowledge bases and allows to fine-tune HuggingFace models using the link prediction task.
+The objective of this fine-tuning task is to make accurate embeddings of the knowledge graph entities.
+The link prediction task aims at training a model to find the missing element of an RDF triplet.
+For the triplet `(France, is_part_of, ?)`, the model should retrieve the entity `Europe`.

+After fine-tuning the transformer on the link prediction task, it can be used to build an entity search engine.
+It can perform tasks related to the completion of knowledge graphs.
+Finally, it can be used for any downstream task such as classification.

-The objective of this fine-tuning task is to make accurate embeddings of knowledge graph entities.
-The link prediction task aims to train a model to find the missing element of an RDF triplet.
-For the triplet `(France, is_part_of, ?)`, the model may find the entity `Europe`.
-This library replaces the embeddings traditionally used with models dedicated to knowledge graphs by an encoder (TransE vs BERT).
-Here the encoder is a pre-trained transformer.
-Using a transformer has many advantages such as building contextualized latent representations of entities.
-Moreover this model can encode entities it has never seen with the textual description of the entity.
-The training time is much longer than a classic TransE model, however the model converges with fewer epochs.
+The original paper replaces the embeddings traditionally used with models dedicated to knowledge graphs with an encoder (TransE vs BERT).
+Here, the encoder is a pre-trained transformer.
+The use of a transformer has many advantages such as the construction of contextualized latent representations of entities.
+In addition, this model can encode entities that it has never seen with the textual description of the entity.
+The learning time is much longer than a classical TransE model, but the model converges with fewer epochs.

 #### [Documentation](https://raphaelsty.github.io/ckb/)